the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 // 13
 ~~~~~~~

 At this point, you may be thinking that strings (and other primitives) are not mere primitives, but rather something more complex such as JavaScript classes.
-In addition, you may have noticed the class equivalents for primitves too, which can be used to create instances of these primitives.
+You may have also noticed the class equivalents for primitves, which can be used to create instances of these primitives.
 However, they are rarely used in reality:

 {title="index.js",lang="javascript"}
 ~~~~~~~